LLNL/fudge/README.txt

   After running rePrint.py, you may wish to compare the original/new ENDF files using diff,kompare, etc:
     >diff test.endf6.orig.noLineNumbers test.endf6.noLineNumbers

-  See fudge-4.2.1/doc/GND_1.1_manual.pdf for a discussion of the most common differences between original/translated ENDF files
+  See fudge-4.2.2/doc/GND_1.1_manual.pdf for a discussion of the most common differences between original/translated ENDF files

-  Another tool included in the release is 'rePrintSample.py'.
-This is very similar to rePrint, except it randomly picks an ENDF-formatted file from the included samples.

 3) Getting Help:
   Documentation in html is packaged along with Fudge.
 To view the documentation, open the file "doc/html/index.html"